 He or she gets stuck in the fence.
 Camera out in disbelief, I just can’t take a pic of it struggling, so I extricate it–but don’t have a good enough hold of the rope.
 Thirty feet of rope-burns later and we all have a laugh, especially my daughter, who reminds me of her statement, “Dada, that goat looks a lot like a deer.”

-Pronounced fohnuh, these creatures might also be named fauxnimeaux.
+Pronounced fohnuh, the word might also be fauxanimeaux.
 You may remember one impostor, the Echinotsugasaur that menaced Goose Creek Run.

 One type is the Misleading Resembler.
 What is that creature in the gravel with green and brown legs and a head like octopus sticking up?
 On closer inspection, crabgrass.
-And how about that snake that winds its spots on a log: oh, a dead vine.
+And how about that snake that winds its spots on a log and–oh, a dead vine.
 How did a blue heron get into the woods?
-Its neck becomes a stick.
+Its fish-reaching neck becomes a stick.

 I sent the photo above to a few children and called it a turtle.

 Four-year-old: “That’s not a turtle.”
 Smiles.
 “That’s a rock.”